 Chorley’s stone terraces and semi-detached villas are pleasant…in terms of their design.
 However, there are four residences in the Domestic Revival style which are exceedingly striking.
 Penraevon on Laurel Mount is probably the best of these:built in stone in 1881 with a half timbered gable above an oriel window, leaded lights and a pretty timber porch.
 Eltonhurst and Oakfield (1885) on St Mary’s Road, remain as spectacular as the illustration in the builder suggests:a cavalcade of fishscale tiling, half timbering and decorated plaster coving below large gables, with their roofs continuing as catslides to the ground floor and with wooden porched entrances to the sides.
 The largest house on the estate is the twin gabled Rockland of 1886, built for Francis Lupton with the same recipe of stone, render, hung tiles and tall brick chimneys

 Rockland, the home of Francis Martineau Lupton, (Great Great Grandfather of Princess Catherine) which is also part of the Newton Park Estate.
 To read more about the Lupton family this post has lots more detail.
 Rockland is now known as St Mary’s House and is run by the NHS Leeds and York Trust

 The illustration above is of the two houses Eltonhurst and Oakfield.
 The illustration was published in The Builder in 1881.
 It was designed by the same architects as Penraevon and at the same time by Chorley and Connon. (image from Archiseek).
 It looks very similar today

 EltonHurst and Oakfield 2016

-Next is the semi-detached villas called The Old Vicarage – which was of course the Vicarage for St Martins Church, it is now a family home and Laurel Bank which is flats.
+Next is the semi-detached villas called The Old Vicarage – which was of course the Vicarage for St Martins Church, (though it does seem to have moved around) it is now a family home and Laurel Bank which is flats.